 I have no right of approval, no claim for compensation, and no claim (including, without limitation, claims based upon invasion of privacy, defamation, or right of publicity) arising out of or in connection with, any use, alteration, or use in any composite form hereunder.

-I hereby warrant and represent that I have the right to enter into this agreement and to grant the rights granted to The Courageous Coaching Podcast herein.
-I agree that during the course of the interview I have not violated the rights of any third parties, including but not limited to copyrights, rights of privacy, trade secrets, and non-disclosure agreements, and that in the event of any breach of any of these warranties, that I will defend and hold The Courageous Coaching Podcast harmless against any such claims.
+I hereby warrant and represent that I have the right to enter into this agreement and to grant the rights granted to The Authentic Wellness Podcast herein.
+I agree that during the course of the interview I have not violated the rights of any third parties, including but not limited to copyrights, rights of privacy, trade secrets, and non-disclosure agreements, and that in the event of any breach of any of these warranties, that I will defend and hold The Authentic Wellness Podcast harmless against any such claims.

 This release shall be binding upon me and my heirs, legal representatives, and assigns.

 So you read all the legal stuff above, but here is what it’s really saying:

 - I can’t pay you for this interview.
 So, treat this like a radio appearance instead.
 It’s your chance to get free publicity and share your expertise with an audience who’s eager to hear it.

 - I may edit parts of the interview (but probably not).
 I won’t rearrange your words, just edit for clarity, remove any verbal clutter (ums, ahs, etc) and shorten it if it runs too long.
 I want you to shine and to be seen as the star and some editing (if necessary) helps me to achieve this.
 Because I cherish the authenticity of the interview, I will probably just split the audio if we run long.

 - I will use the interview and your picture to promote my podcast.
 I plan to tell everyone I know for as long as my podcast exists that you were featured in one of my episodes.
 Hope you don’t mind, cause it’s going down.
 Besides, by continuing with the scheduling process, you’re acknowleging your consent to this.